DisCoTec/discotec.github.io/2024/registration.md

 ## Social Events
 ### Welcome reception on Monday 17
-Access to the Welcome reception on Monday (at the House of Connections), June 17 is included in:
+Access to the Welcome reception on Monday, June 17 (at the House of Connections) is included in:
 * Registration to “DisCoTec Conferences + Workshops”
 * Registration to “Monday Workshop”

 ### Social program on Wednesday 19
 * Excursion
 * Conference dinner

+### Closing drinks on Friday 21
+Access to the closing drinks on Friday, June 21 (at the Bernoulliborg )is included in:
+* Registration to “DisCoTec Conferences + Workshops”
+* Registration to “Friday Workshop”

 ## Event Description
 ### Registration to “DisCoTec Conferences + Workshops” includes: